insight-platform/Savant/docs/source/main_concepts/index.rst

 ================

-Let's define some basic notions, terms, and concepts that will be used below to understand how Savant works and how to correctly generate a configuration file.
+Let's define some basic notions, terms, and concepts that will be used below to understand how :repo-link:`Savant` works and how to correctly generate a configuration file.

 Glossary
 --------